Time Allowed: 3 Hours

 Example: Hardy’s Mayor of Casterbridge focused on traditional rural communities and the impact of commercialization and mechanization on the farmers.

-How is cement industry responsible for land degradation?
+How is the cement industry responsible for land degradation?

 - Water is very important for the growth of plants, but excessive irrigation of field leads to waterlogging of soil.